 In the event that new non-executive members join the Board of Directors during the term of this Policy, the remuneration system described in this section will apply.
 In the event that a non-executive director with a different role and responsibilities is appointed, their remuneration will be compared and established on the basis of comparable profiles in companies of similar size and complexity.
-All of the above is subject to the maximum limit approved by the General Meeting for the whole Board in this Remuneration Policy.
+All of

-- For membership of the Sustainability Committee: €24,000. - For membership of the Strategy Committee: €24,000 - The chairs of each Committee will receive 1.5 times the amounts indicated.
+- For membership of the Sustainability Committee: €24,000. - For membership of the Strategy Committee: €24,000 - For membership of the Executive Committee - The chairs of each Committee will receive 1.5 times the amounts indicated.